algorithms-with-predictions/algorithms-with-predictions.github.io/README.md

 We appreciate contributions of any kind:

 - adding, updating and labeling references (see `papers/`)
-- adding/editing further material (the markdown file is located add `src/markdown-pages/material.md`)
+- adding/editing further material (the markdown file is located at `src/markdown-pages/material.md`)
 - improvements to functionality and design

 Most contributions can be done via Pull Requests directly in the repository (e.g. edit/add the data source for a paper entry, see more details in the next section).
 For more involved suggestions or discussions, feel free to contact us ([alps-web@uni-bremen.de](mailto:alps-web@uni-bremen.de)).